 3 and 7 June 1942

-The next day the Luigi Torelli was observed beached at Santander on the northern Spanish coast, with a large hole amidships.
-However, the Italian crew soon patched it up.
-They broke out of Spanish internment a few days later.
+The next day, Torelli was observed beached on the northern Spanish coast at Santander, with a large hole amidships.
+The Italian crew frantically patched it up again.
+They broke out of Spanish internment over one month later.

-This submarine then had a remarkably colourful career for the rest of the war.
-It was boarded by the Japanese in Singapore when the Italians surrendered in September 1943 and was then handed to the Germans in Penang, Malaya, as UIT-25.
-Following the German surrender in 1945 it was renamed I-504 by the Japanese and operated with the Imperial Japanese Navy until August 30th, 1945.
-Some of the original Italian crew served on the boat right through all of its ownership changes.
-Torelli/I-504 scored the last combat victory of any Japanese naval vessel in WW2, shooting down an American B-25 Mitchell bomber.
+Torelli then had a remarkably colourful career for the remainder of World War II.
+It took six months to repair the damage from the air attacks.
+Torelli put to sea again in 1943.
+Soon afterwards it suffered another serious air attack and sustained casualties once again.
+It limped home and was then modified to carry cargo to Asia.
+After motoring around Africa to the Far East with strategic war supplies for Japan, the submarine was docked in Singapore when the Italian nation surrendered in September 1943.
+It was boarded by the Japanese and then handed over to the Germans in Penang, Malaya, as UIT-25.
+Following the German surrender in May 1945 it was renamed I-504 by the Japanese and operated with the Imperial Japanese Navy until August 30th, 1945.
+(Some of the original Italian crew served on the boat right through all of its various ownership changes.)
+Italian sources record that Torelli / I-504 scored the last combat victory of any Japanese naval vessel in WW2, shooting down an American B-25 Mitchell bomber.

 5 June 1942